J0nan/AS-IPRanges-WHOIS/README.md

 `-o AS3333.csv` sets the filename of the output.

 `--saveIPs` when added an extra file is saved, with all the IP ranges from the autonomous system.

+`--noDescription` when added it will not save the IP ranges description from the AS in a file, it will only retrieve all the IP ranges of the autonomous system.